rad-mit/rad-mit.github.io-old/sample_page.md

-## "Anything that can go wrong will wrong": Arch Edition of Murphy's Law
+## "Anything that can go wrong will wrong": Arch Linux Edition of Murphy's Law

 16/08/2014